This One's for You (David Guetta song)

-"This One's for You" is a song by French DJ and music producer David Guetta, featuring vocals from Swedish singer Zara Larsson.
-It is the official song of the UEFA Euro 2016 held in France.
-The track was also recorded with the help of one million fans around the world through the help of a special online app.
-American singer Ariana Grande also recorded a demo for the song.
-The song is included as a bonus track on Japanese versions of Zara Larsson's second studio album So Good (2017).
+"This One's for You" is a song by French DJ and record producer David Guetta, featuring Swedish singer Zara Larsson.
+It was released on 13 May 2016 as the official song of the UEFA Euro 2016 held in France.
+The track was recorded with the help of one million fans around the world through a special online app, and American singer Ariana Grande also recorded a demo for the song.
+The song is included as a bonus track on the Japanese edition of Larsson's second studio album So Good (2017).

+The song topped the French Singles Chart in June February 2016.

 Track listing

 Music video

 The video of the song was released on June 10, 2016, on YouTube.
 The song's music video was presented by Turkish Airlines.

 Live performances

 Guetta and Larsson performed the single during the opening and closing ceremonies of the competition – in Guetta's native country, France – in addition to putting on a free concert in Paris on the Champ de Mars, underneath the Eiffel Tower, on 9 June 2016.